hashintel/hash/libs/antsi/README.md

 - ansi: implementation of ANSI escape sequences
 - antsy: restless as in fast, with near to no overhead (🏎️💨)

-The crate tries to be as correct as possible, with the goal of being not only a crate, but also a comprehensive reference about terminal support and related specifications.
+The crate tries to be as correct as possible, acting both as a library and as an up-to-date reference guide regarding terminal support and related specifications (correct as of the time of publication).

 ## Example